 - Absolute Bands: Rebalance when any asset class moves ±5% from target

-- Relative Bands: Rebalance when deviation exceeds 20% of target (e.g., 60% stock target triggers at 48% or 72%)
+- Relative Bands (5/25 Rule): Rebalance when deviation exceeds 25% of target weight (e.g., 60% stocks triggers at 45% or 75%)

 - Hybrid Approach: Check quarterly, rebalance only if thresholds exceeded